 Great scenery, food and bathrooms nearby, short hiking opportunities and a gondola to shuttle folks up and down the mountain.

 The trail is closed during colder months when snow gives way to skiing.
+These trails are for biking only and should be ridden down not up.

 This is approximately a 5.5-mile downhill trail that was purpose-built for mountain biking by Ski Apache for use during the warmer months.
 You'll have to pay for either a half day or full day lift ticket at Ski Apache.
 The gondala opens at 9:00 am and closes around 5:00 pm.
 Take the gondola up with your bike and access the mountain bike trail at the summit.